 If you have been injured by a prescription or over-the-counter drug, then you may have grounds for a bad drug lawsuit.
 There is no set symptom that a person must experience in order to sue a drug manufacturer for a defective drug.
 Injured victims should speak to a personal injury lawyer with experience in handling defective drug lawsuits as soon as possible.

-At Angell Law Firm, we have years of experience helping victims of defective drug injuries win their lawsuits.
+At Angell Law Firm, our Atlanta defective product lawyers have years of experience helping victims of defective drug injuries win their lawsuits.
 Here are some of the questions we frequently hear from our clients.

 What Is A Bad Drug Or Defective Drug?